All Episodes

 He said immigrants would be extremely reluctant to apply for legal status if the data from their applications could be shared with law enforcement agencies.

-There are no individuals who are going to register for any of these programs.
+Quote, there are no individuals who are going to register for any of these programs, none, because all their information will be available, unquote.

-Now, if you never had another quote from Ted Kennedy to tell you that his basic core belief, and he and he does have one, is simply to strike back against America.
+Now, if you never had another quote from Ted Kennedy to tell you that his basic core belief, and he does have one, is simply to strike back against America, to strike at everything there is about America.

-The idea that Ted Kennedy, who is apparently the guide for John McCain and Lindsey Graham on voting on this bill, would believe that uh it would be wrong to share information disclosed by illegals on applications for legal residency with law enforcement.
+The idea that Ted Kennedy, who is apparently the guide for John McCain and Lindsey Graham on voting on this bill, would believe that it would be wrong to share information disclosed by illegals on applications for legal residency with law enforcement.

 Gosh, we might catch somebody.

-We might catch some MS-13 uh killer.
+We might catch some MS-13 killer.

-We might catch uh some uh, you know, uh Al Qaeda terrorist.
+We might catch some al-Qaeda terrorist.

-We might catch three of the do I have to remind you, three of the six arrested in the Fort Dix conspiracy to kill soldiers on our Army base at Fort Dix, New Jersey.
+We might catch three of the, do I have to remind you, three of the six arrested in the Fort Dix conspiracy to kill soldiers on our Army base at Fort Dix, New Jersey, three of them have been smuggled across the border from Mexico.

 First of all, that you're powerful, that you stopped this bill, that it was a bad bill, that it is a threat to our security, that it is a creation of Ted Kennedy's, that it must be stopped.

-And the laws that were passed by Congress last year need to be enforced, build the border fence, uh raid and put in jail employers who believe they can get a little cheaper deal by hiring an illegal instead of you.
+Raid and put in jail employers who believe they can get a little cheaper deal by hiring an illegal instead of you.

 Let's get serious about this issue in the United States.